xtomdex/fruits-and-vegetables/README.md

 * Process the file and create two separate collections for `Fruits` and `Vegetables`
 * Each collection has methods like `add()`, `remove()`, `list()`;
 * Units have to be stored as grams;
-* Store the collection in a storage engine of your choice.
+* Store the collections in a storage engine of your choice.
-* Provide an API endpoint to query the collection.
+* Provide an API endpoint to query the collections.
 As a bonus, this endpoint can accept filters to be applied to the returning collection.
-* Provide another API endpoint to add new items to the collection (i.e., your storage engine).
+* Provide another API endpoint to add new items to the collections (i.e., your storage engine).
 * As a bonus you might:
   * consider giving option to decide which units are returned (kilograms/grams);
   * how to implement `search()` method collections;